squinkylabs/SquinkyVCV/docs/filter.md

 The *Voicing* control selects different wave-shapers between the filter stages, and some of these are quite different sounding.
 Some of them will generate even harmonics as well as odd.
 The standard transistor ladder has very little even harmonic content.

 Lastly, the CV inputs labeled "CV1" and "CV2" both modulate the filter cutoff.
 More about this below.

+## A note about polyphony

+The implementation of polyphony is fairly conventional.
+The number of channels coming into the left audio input determines the number of channels that Stairway will process.
+All of the other CV inputs may be fully polyphonic also.
+But if you patch a mono CV into any of the inputs of Stairway then it will apply to all the filters.

 ## Controls